Special Educational Needs and Disability (SEND) Information Report

 Monitoring progress is an integral part of teaching and leadership within Oldswinford Church of England Primary School.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEND.
 We follow the ‘assess, plan, do, review’ model and ensure that parents/carers and children are involved in each step of the process.

 Children, Parents/carers and staff will be directly involved in the reviewing process.
 This review can be built in to the intervention itself, or it can be a formal meeting held at least once a term, where we will discuss progress and next steps.
-If a learner has a statement or an Educational Health and Care Plan (EHC plan) the same termly review conversations take place, the EHC plan will be formally reviewed annually.
+If a learner an Educational Health and Care Plan (EHC plan) the same termly review conversations take place, the EHC plan will be formally reviewed annually.

 Progress data for all learners including the impact data of interventions is collated and monitored by Teachers, Senior Leaders, SENCO and Governors.
 Our school data is also monitored by the Local Authority and Ofsted.

-Mrs Bedford, our school SENCO, has recently obtained the National Award for Coordination of Special Educational Needs with the University of Birmingham.
+Mrs Bedford, our school SENCO, has obtained the National Award for Coordination of Special Educational Needs with the University of Birmingham.
 Class teachers and support staff have received up to date training related to various areas of SEND.

 How do we prepare for the next step?